Falx/node-multi-perf/README.md

 # Node multithreading performance test

-This is a small project to measure the influence of using various "multi-threading" methods on a nodejs project.
+This is a small project to measure the influence of using various "multi-threading" methods on a nodejs project with the [CSS](https://github.com/CommunitySolidServer/CommunitySolidServer) in mind.
 ## Installation

 ```bash